AltropInc/alt/doc/script/Operators.md

 ```
 The expression placed between the opening part and the closing part can have operators upto `Assigment`.

 The opening part of a multipart prefix operator can be a sequence of any horizontally-mirrorable characters.
 For a list of such characters, see [List of Mirrored Characters](https://www.compart.com/en/unicode/mirrored).
-The opening part in the multipart prefix operator must use the mirrored sequence for the closing part.
+The multipart prefix operator must use the mirrored opening sequence for the closing part.
 For instances:
 ```altro
 class test
 {